sliekens/shift-up/README.md

 My best guess is that you reached some kind of hourly (daily?) limit.
 Come back later.

+# Planned
+- make it a real CLI app
+- split the login flow and code redemption flow into separate commands
+- silent mode: pass code as an argument, don't show any prompts

 # Disclaimer
 I don't work for Gearbox Software.